Life of Sacagawea’s mountain-man son a tantalizing mystery

 When gold was discovered in northern California in 1848, Charbonneau found himself in perfect position — a local, managing the hotel in the town of Auburn.
 He spent 16 years working the diggings there.
 He also apparently fathered a child with a woman named Maria there — his second, actually; the first, with a German woman in Wuerttemburg, died in infancy.
 What happened to Maria is anybody’s guess; beyond a birth record, the mission records are silent about her and her baby, about whom we don’t even know a name.

 Eventually, the California gold petered out and Charbonneau heard of a rich strike in western Montana.
-On his way there, he cut across the southwest corner of Oregon — and that’s where, after getting soaked crossing the Owyhee River, he got pneumonia (or something similar, possibly alkali poisoning) and died.
+On his way there, he cut across the southwest corner of Oregon — and that’s where, after getting soaked crossing the Owyhee River, he got pneumonia (or something similar, possibly alkali poisoning) and died, on May 16, 1866.

 The quest for Pomp’s grave